Skip to content

 1.How to select the right GPU

-• Does your code require double-precision (FP64) operations?
+• The Question: Does your code require double-precision operations?

-• How much Global Memory does your application require?
+• The Question: How much VRAM does your application need?

-• Does your application benefit from Tensor Cores?
+• The Question: Can your application leverage Tensor Cores?

-• Does your application require a specific GPU generation or compute capability?
+• The Question: Does your software require a specific GPU generation?

 2.Which GPUs are currently idle?

 NVIDIA provides the NVIDIA System Management Interface program (nvidia-smi), a powerful command-line tool built on the NVIDIA's NVML library.
 It offers a wide range of options for monitoring and managing GPU resources.
-Some commonly used commands include:
+Use the following commands to inspect your allocation:

 Lists all NVIDIA GPUs in the SLURM job/on the system along with their UUIDs (hardware identifiers).